iXab3r/EyeAuras.Wiki/scripting/sandbox.md

 T GetService<T>()
 ```
 The most powerful method in the sandbox.
 It connects your script to the outside world and allows access to various parts of the program's functionality.
-By using `GetService`, you can request threads from the program, pulling which will give you a specific effect.
+By using `GetService`, you can request threads from the program, pulling which will yield different effects.
-In place of a thousand words:
+In short:

 ```csharp
 var sendInput = GetService<ISendInputUnstableScriptingApi>();